DUAL BANKING SYSTEM; REGULATORY CHOICE

 - ICBA supports the statutory requirement that at least one member of the Board of Governors of the Federal Reserve System have experience as a community banker or community bank regulator.

 - A new office in the Treasury Department – Assistant Treasury Secretary for Community Financial Institutions – should be created to coordinate federal policy for our nation’s community banks.

 The dual banking system has served our nation well for 150 years.
 The structure of our bank regulatory system defines the future of our banking system and is critical to the nature of our economy.
-Multiple federal banking agencies and the dual banking system, with its state and federal charters, provide checks and balances, which promote both a regulatory system that is sensitive to financial institutions of various complexity and size, and a diverse and competitive financial system that better serves consumers as well as small businesses.
+Multiple federal banking agencies and the dual banking system, with its state and federal charters, provide checks and balances, which promote both a regulatory system that is sensitive to financial institutions of various complexity and size, and a diverse and competitive financial system that better serves consumers and small businesses.

 Independence.
 Safety and soundness regulators should be objective, nonpartisan and protected from political influence.
 Independence helps prevent the politicization of bank supervision and regulation and avoids politically motivated direction of policies.
 Independence is essential for the smooth functioning and safe and sound operation of the banking system, and in turn, the health of the national economy.